jtreeves/portfolio-react/README.md

 - Navigation bar (it must at least link to the home page, but additional links are recommended)
 - About section with your name, photo, and bio
 - Contact section with a call to action and way to reach you (e.g., a link to your email or a contact form)
-- Resume section describing your basic work experience and featuring a link to download a PDF of your resume
+- Resume section featuring a link to download a PDF of your resume
 - Projects section with all your past coding projects (should include a list of projects that you can click on to view more details for each project; must include your unit 1 and unit 2 projects, but you are encouraged to also include any other coding projects you have publicly deployed, either from classwork or beyond—for instance, if you did a neat Tic Tac Toe game, include it)

 ### Coded Repository